lyroyce/MiniApi/README.md

 MiniApi
 ===============

-If you want a simple & quick way to invoke web API, MiniApi would be your good partner.
+MiniApi is a PHP based framework which contains everything you need to interact with web API.

 Benefits:
 -------